12345ujjwal/django-notes-app-k8s/README.md

-# Simple Notes App for Skill Nebula Learners
+# Simple Notes App for Skill Nebula Community
 This is a simple notes app built with React and Django.

 ## Requirements